-Policy Name Home Learning policy
+Policy Name: Home Learning policy

+Status: Non-statutory

-Frequency of Review Every three years
+Frequency of Review: Every 3 years

-Reviewed on: February 2016
+Reviewed on: February 2019

+Person responsible: Nikki Brown

 Reviewed by: Learning Committee

-Next review (date) February 2019
+Next review (date): February 2022

 1. Purpose

 This policy sets out how, at Morley Memorial Primary School, we aim to work with families to ensure children have relevant and meaningful opportunities for home learning.
 This policy has been reviewed in light of feedback from parents, carers and members of staff